jdc-cunningham/upwork-job-filter/DEVLOG.md

 It's funny I have this urge to draw a UI can't just write it with code

 Maybe if I had the figma skills would use that

+3:19 PM

+Ugh... can't help but feel this project is a waste of time

+Struggling with the layers of messaging, I've left myself notes in the past too